scblur869/car-api/README.md

  kubectl -n car apply -f ingress.yaml
  ```
 ### the last line assumes you have a dedicated nginx-ingress controller listening for state changes
-### you will also need to create a route53 CNAME record and point that to your ingress controller A Record